 Anna Boos, autumn 2011/12 Roosevelt University, Chicago

-The studying experience differs a lot in terms of assessments, as you'll have various small assessments per semester instead of two to three large ones.
-Therefore, it's crucial to attend your classes otherwise your grades suffer.
+The study experience differs a lot in terms of assessments, as you'll have various small assessments per semester instead of two to three large ones.
+Therefore, it's crucial to attend your classes otherwise your grades will suffer.
 The classes are pretty small in general (20 to 25 people), which makes it easy to get to know your fellow students.
-Another difference is that you can apply for four to six subjects and in the first two weeks of the semester you can decide which ones you want to take.
+Another difference is that you can apply for four to six classes and in the first two weeks of the semester you can decide which ones you want to take.
 I liked it a lot as you could meet your professor, see what the subject was really about and then decide if you want to take it or not.

 Chicago is also a shopping paradise; there is a huge variety of all kinds of shops with great sales.
 There are various places for partying too.
 I really enjoyed the clubs in Wicker Park, Old Town and Roscoe Village.
-However, it can be a big problem if you are under 21, as you cannot enter almost any of the clubs.
+However, it can be a big problem if you are under 21, as you can't enter any of the clubs.
 Sometimes even restaurants and renting a car are difficult too, so be aware of it.

 Whilst studying at Roosevelt, Anna won the Fulbright Commission Photo Contest.
-See her winning entry and find out more about the contest.

 Cristina Grigore, autumn 10/11 Kansai Gaidai University, Japan